dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ### Configure SNI in appsettings.json

 Kestrel supports SNI defined in configuration.
 An endpoint can be configured with an `Sni` object that contains a mapping between host names and HTTPS options.
-The connection host name is matched to the options and they are used for that connection.
+The connection host name is matched to the options and they're used for that connection.

 The following configuration adds an endpoint named `MySniEndpoint` that uses SNI to select HTTPS options based on the host name: